 - Aortic dissection: High blood pressure and/or damage to the aorta's wall cause the wall's layers to separate.
 Aortic dissection can be life-threatening.

 - Aortic insufficiency: The aortic valve does not close completely, allowing some blood to flow back into heart with each beat.
-Autoimmune diseases, Marfan's syndrome, or endocarditis can cause aortic insufficiency.
+Conditions including autoimmune diseases, Marfan's syndrome, and endocarditis can cause aortic insufficiency.

 - Aortic regurgitation: Another name for aortic insufficiency.
 Blood regurgitates backward through the incompletely closed aortic valve and into the heart's left ventricle